JustAnotherHeroRiding/notes/Memory Game modes.md

 - Start with optimizing the code in start.ts
 - Slim down as much as possible in main.ts afterwards
 - Refactor the css as I am sure there is a lot of repetition now

+## Bug alert
+- If i try to match two blocks and they are not a pair, and then quickly open one of the two blocks that i just tried to match they will have no image #DONE

+## Next steps
+- Corrected the header logo home page link #DONE
+- Start game sound #DONE
+- start stop in animation
+- Trim the code down
+- improve images
+- finish mobile friendly design
+- compress high quality assets
+- tooltips for buttons #DONE
+- Send components and helper functions to third file